MailTape/MailTape-v1/_posts/2019-09-01-Maria-Chiara-Argiro.md

 ---
 <p id="introduction">Welcome back to another season of MailTape!
 This morning we introduce the London-based pianist and composer, [Maria Chiara Argirò](https://www.mariachiaramusic.com/), who kicks things off again with three Sunday morning tunes.
 <br><br>
 Maria blends classical music, folk traditions and electronic music with her own approach to harmony and melody.
-Her most recent venture into electronic genres has helped create more expansive soundscapes which can be heard in her upcoming album [Hidden Seas](https://mariachiaramusic.bandcamp.com/album/hidden-seas) (to be released on 27th September).
+Her most recent venture into electronic genres has helped create more expansive soundscapes which can be heard in her upcoming album [Hidden Seas](https://mariachiaramusic.bandcamp.com/album/hidden-seas) (released on 27th September).
 </p>

 # Maria Chiara Argirò's selection